HomeConstruction & MaterialsSquare Footage Calculator

 US Census Bureau - Characteristics of New Housing (2023)

-Source for the average US new home size figure of approximately 2,300 square feet used in the result interpretation section.
+Source for the average US new home size of approximately 2,300 square feet used in the room comparison section.

 3